CEED/libCEED/examples/nek5000/README.md

 ./make-nek-examples.sh
 ```

-You can set the path to Nek5000 installation directory and the example
-names you want to be built by editing this script.

 ### Run Nek5000 examples

-You can run Nek5000 examples by invoking `make-nek-examples.sh` script.
+You can run Nek5000 examples by invoking `run-nek-examples.sh` script.
 Syntax for the command is
 ```sh
   ./run-nek-example <example_name> <#mpi_ranks> <rea_name> <rea_and_map_path>"